justinthelaw/opera/README.md

 # Bullet Forge

-For more more details, to include contributing, on the Bullet Forge machine learning strategy, please go to the [Bullet Forge README](./models/README.md).
+For more more details, to include contributing, on the Bullet Forge machine learning strategy, please read the [Bullet Forge README](./models/README.md).

 # Application Usage